Regular procedure

 The interview is not carried out by the case examiners but rather the auxiliary personnel, using documents prepared by the case examiner.
 The Ombudsperson reports that the documents contain the questions which the official must take into account during the interview.
 The purpose of these questions is to detect fraudulent applications, and instructions are included for the case in which it is required to pass the nationality test to prove the country of origin of the applicant in case doubts exist.[16]

-Police and border guards also have the competence of registering asylum applications, for which in these cases they are the authority in charge of conducting the asylum interview.
+Police and border guards also have the competence to register asylum applications and in these cases they are the authority in charge of conducting the asylum interview.
 This mostly happens to asylum claims made at borders and from the CIE, but also for asylum claims lodged on the territory given the lack of capacity and resources of the OAR.
 They do not decide on the application for international protection, however, as this is the sole responsibility of the OAR.

-When the case is then forwarded to the OAR for examination, the caseworker in charge may decide to hold a second interview with the applicant when they consider the information in the case file to be insufficient.[26]
+When the case is then forwarded to the OAR for examination, the caseworker in charge may decide to hold a second interview with the applicant when they consider the information in the case file to be insufficient.[17]
 The case examination reports do not systematically refer to whether a second interview is necessary, although the law states that the decision to hold further interviews must be motivated.
-After a stop at the beginning of the pandemic, second interviews were resumed in person in 2021 and the situation was still similar to pre-pandemic years.[27]
-Nevertheless interviews with the Social Work Units (UTS) are carried out by phone.
-The Ombudsperson has already stated in 2016 that a mandatory second interview must always be held when the first one has not been conducted by an OAR caseworker,[28] given that the person conducting the interview might not be sufficiently trained.[29]
+After a stop at the beginning of the pandemic, second interviews were resumed in person in 2021 and the situation was still similar to pre-pandemic years.[18]
+Interviews with the Social Work Units (UTS) are instead carried out by phone.

-In a decision taken in July 2023, the National Court (Audiencia Nacional) annulled a resolution denying international protection to an applicant for defencelessness, as the asylum interview was carried out only with phone interpretation and without a lawyer.[31]
+In a decision taken in July 2023, the National Court (Audiencia Nacional) annulled a resolution denying international protection to an applicant, as the asylum interview was carried out only with phone interpretation and without a lawyer.[20]

-Article 18 of the Asylum Act provides the right of all asylum seekers to have an interpreter.
+Article 18 of the Asylum Law provides the right of all asylum seekers to have an interpreter.
 This is respected in practice.

 In cases of less common languages, asylum interviews are postponed and the concerned asylum seeker is not informed in advance but only on the day of the cancelled interview.
 In some cases, interpretation during asylum interviews has been carried out by phone, because the company did not consider arranging the deployment of the interpreter from their city to the place of the interview.

-Some provinces can still face difficulties in providing interpreters for some languages (such as, among others, Persian, and Fula) on time and when needed.
+Some provinces can still face difficulties in providing interpreters for some languages (such as, among others, Persian, Somali, and Fula) on time and when needed.
+The quality of interpretation and the lack of knowledge of the interpreters on international protection continued to represent a concern.[23]
 Due to this, sometimes lawyers and asylum seekers are asked to move from the place they are to the closest place where interpretation can be provided.

 Video conferencing for the purpose of interpretation is rare, as it is usually carried out by phone.
 Video conferencing is used in the cases of asylum seekers who are in prison or in the case of applications made from the enclaves of Melilla or Ceuta.